 Note that unlike Theorem~\ref{thm-quadalg}, Theorem~\ref{thm-mainalg} does not return a $3$-coloring if one exists; indeed, the algorithm only decides whether there exists a critical subgraph.
-Let us remark that this is often the case; even in the case of planar graphs, a linear-time algorithm to actually find a $3$-coloring guaranteed by Gr\"otzsch's theorem was only designed recently~\cite{DvoKawTho}.
-In order to report a $3$-coloring, we need to go deeper into the proof of Theorem~\ref{thm:ctvrty}.
-The proof is based on the method of discharging and reducible configurations, and in Section~\ref{sec-repalg}, we convert it to the following algorithm.
+Let us remark that this a quite common situation; even in the case of planar graphs, a linear-time algorithm to actually find a $3$-coloring guaranteed by Gr\"otzsch's theorem was only designed recently~\cite{DvoKawTho}.
+In Section~\ref{sec-repalg}, we show that using Theorem~\ref{thm-mainalg}, we can in quadratic time reduce the problem of finding a $3$-coloring to the case that the graph has girth at least five.
+This case can be dealt with by algorithmizing the ideas of~\cite{trfree3}, or more conveniently using an argument of Postle~\cite{postledistr-focs}.
+Hence, we obtain the following algorithm.

 \begin{theorem} For every surface $\Sigma$ and integer $k$, there exists a quadratic-time algorithm with input \begin{itemize} \item $G$: a triangle-free graph embedded in $\Sigma$ with at most $k$ boundary vertices, and \item $\psi$: a function from boundary vertices of $G$ to $\{1,2,3\}$, \end{itemize} which correctly decides whether there exists a $3$-coloring $\varphi$ of $G$ such that $\varphi(v)=\psi(v)$ for every boundary vertex $v$ of $G$, and outputs such a coloring in the affirmative case. \end{theorem}